meriken/merikens-tripcode-engine-v3/README.md

 If you would like to use an AMD graphics card, you also need to run `sudo apt install fglrx-updates fglrx-updates-dev` and install [AMD APP SDK 3.0]( http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/ ) before building `MerikensTripcodeEngine`.

-**Note:** Support for NVIDIA graphics cards is experimental, and the speed is rather slow.
-(I am planning to port the CUDA implementation.)
-If you still want to use an NVIDIA graphics card, you also need to install [CUDA Toolkit 7.5]( https://developer.nvidia.com/cuda-toolkit ) before building `MerikensTripcodeEngine`.
+For an NVIDIA graphics card, you also need to install [CUDA Toolkit 7.5]( https://developer.nvidia.com/cuda-toolkit ) before building `MerikensTripcodeEngine`.

 ```
 $ sudo apt-get update && sudo apt-get install p7zip-full libbz2-dev python2.7-dev